foldda/charian/README.md

 - **Persistent data storage** - for conveniently storing structured data (as strings) in files or databases;
 - **Distributed computing** - for, as a hack, passing any complex data structure as a "string parameter" in a remote call;
-- **Systems integration** - for exchanging data between independent programs simly and effciently;
+- **Systems integration** - for exchanging data between independent programs simply and effciently;
 - **ETL solutions** - for transforming and transferring data of various data models through simple programming.

-Charian uses the schemaless RDA format[^1] in its encoding, and is designed to be generic and general-purpose.
-Charian allows simple and straightforward cross-program data exchange using only conventional methods and generic protocols, instead of using dedicated middleware or custom pipelines that requires establishing and maintaining a schema.
+Charian uses the schemaless RDA format[^1] in its encoding and is designed to be generic and general-purpose.
+Instead of using dedicated middleware or custom pipelines that requires establishing and maintaining a schema, Charian allows simple and straightforward cross-program data exchange using only conventional methods and generic protocols.
 Compared to the other data serialization systems and methods, Charian's simple, one-size-fits-all design has many advantages including being -

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
 The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.